makermelissa/LoginForm/README.md

 ## CSRF Tokens

-CSRF Tokens are used to prefent Cross-Site Request Forgeries.
+CSRF Tokens are used to prevent Cross-Site Request Forgeries.
 So another website could not easily attempt to make ajax calls because the tokens are generated and stored in the session.

 ## Random Field Names